 Madison is very excited to coach her sixth year and continue her journey with EVA.
 She fully loves EVA coaching philosophy and being part of the coaching environment where growth and learning are encouraged.

-Coach Shelby after coaching three seasons will spend the 2022/23 season on the maternity leave as she and her husband Travis are expecting a baby girl in December of 2022.
-She will serve as EVA resource from the mentoring side as we would be thrilled to continue to utilize her knowledge of sports counseling.
+Coach Shelby is coming back to EVA for the fifth season.
+Last year she was in Master Coach role only as the spend the part of the season on the maternity leave as her and her husband Travis welcomed baby baby girl Juniper in December of 2022.
+She always has served as EVA resource from the mentoring side as she has her degree and job in sports counseling.

 In previous season besides indoor coaching, Shelby was also part of 2020 EVA Beach Academy as the lead coach in July session.
 She gained knowledge of the beach game as she competed on UCA beach program for a season upon graduating from ASU.